-Curated by Andy Willis, Reader in Film Studies at the University of Salford and HOME’s Senior Visiting Curator: Film.
+Curated by Andy Willis, Professor of Film Studies at the University of Salford and HOME’s Senior Visiting Curator: Film.
 Produced by Rachel Hayward, HOME’s Programme Manager: Film and coordinated by Jessie Gibbs, HOME Film team.

 States of Danger and Deceit: European Political Thrillers in the 1970s is programmed by HOME as part of BFI THRILLER, a major season of classic and contemporary thrillers at BFI Southbank and at venues UK-wide.
 Presented with the support of the BFI, awarding funds from The National Lottery.

 For full details of tour venues, see below.

 |Leeds Hyde Park Picturehouse|

 |Leeds Town Hall|